Who is Tempest Tours?

 Martin Lisius, President and Founder

 Martin Lisius, "The Storm Whisperer," began tracking storms in the mid-1980's.
 He is a cinematographer, producer and founder of StormStock, the world's largest storm footage library.
-In addition, Martin founded and chairs the Texas Severe Storms Association (TESSA), a national non-profit dedicated to severe weather education and host to the National Storm Conference.
+In addition, Martin founded and chairs the Texas Severe Storms Association (TESSA), a national non-profit dedicated to severe weather education and mitigation, and host to the National Storm Conference.
 Martin produced, directed and wrote several television programs relating to severe weather including "Chasing the Wind" (1991), "Beneath Stormy Skies" (1994), and "The Chasers of Tornado Alley" (1995).
 He directed, co-produced and co-wrote "StormWatch" for the National Weather Service, which employs it nationwide as their official storm spotter training video.
 Martin worked as a technical advisor on the 1996 Warner Bros. blockbuster movie "Twister" and appeared on the Oprah Winfrey Show with the cast and crew.
 In 1998, he photographed the first-ever violent class tornado on 35 mm motion picture film at Spencer, South Dakota.
 In 1999, Martin teamed with Chevy Trucks to help create their "Storm Chaser" commercial for S-10 pickups.
-Martin has shot and provided Super 35mm and HD storm footage for the Discovery Channel, Weather Channel, National Geographic, "Independence Day," the Academy Award-winning "An Inconvenient Truth," "The Avengers" (2012) and Warner Bros.
-"Black Sky" (2013).
-In his spare time, Martin works for the KXAS-TV NBC5 Weather Team.
+He recently produced two short films titled "Mountains on the Prairie," selected by VideoFest 2015, and "Tempestuous Skies."
+Martin has shot and provided Super 35mm and HD storm footage for the Discovery Channel, National Geographic, "Independence Day," the Academy Award-winning "An Inconvenient Truth," "The Avengers," "Into the Storm," "Cinderella" and "Tomorrowland."
+In his spare time, Martin works as a storm tracker for the KXAS-TV NBC5 Weather Team (see Martin's NBC5 Promo).
 He is a graduate of the University of Texas at Arlington and member of the legendary "Spencer 4."
+Martin, is also our risk manager.
+He is known throughout the storm chasing community for being tough on safe and responsible conduct.
+He recently authored "The Ultimate Severe Weather Safety Guide," a book he wrote to mitigate the risks of potentially dangerous weather.
+See his video about tornado safe rooms called "Gimme Shelter."

-Bill has tracked storms across more than a dozen states since 1991.
-He is a member of the Texas Severe Storms Association Board of Directors.
+Tracking storms since 1991, William Reid is arguably the best storm chaser on the planet.
+He possesses all the right attributes including exceptional forecasting and logistical skills, a dedication to safety, and an uncanny ability to find good storms even on marginal days.
+Bill is a member of the Texas Severe Storms Association Board of Directors.
 He acquired a Masters degree in Geography, with emphasis on Climatology, from California State University.
-He has worked for 11 years as a climatologist for Continental Weather and Earth Sciences, Inc. and has contributed materials used by the National Weather Service to train storm spotters nationwide for 20 years.
-Bill is arguably the most successful and experienced storm chaser in the world.
+He has worked for 16 years as a climatologist for Continental Weather and Earth Sciences, Inc. and has contributed materials used by the National Weather Service for storm surveys and to train storm spotters nationwide for 20 years.
 He is a member of the legendary "Spencer 4."
+Be sure to visit Bill's Storm Bruiser web site to see incredible storm shots, and to read his insightful storm chase summaries.

 Dr. Bob Conzemius, Tour Director - Wind Meteorologist